For the past several years, the conversation around personal growth has centered on habits.

 Sometimes it is seven days.
 Sometimes fourteen.
 Often it is thirty or ninety.
 Regardless of the length, they are all built around the same concept:

-That word matters
+That shift matters

-Mission resonates because it is how most of us actually think.
+A clear plan resonates because it is how most of us actually think.

 Very few people wake up and say, "I want to build the habit of reading ten pages a day."